phScholz/SAPPHIRE/README.md

 ### 3.2. decayer
 Not yet fully implemented.

+### 3.3 random
+This module is still in an experimental state.
+It can be used to create or extend level schemes via randomly drawn levels from a Poission distribution.
+The mean of the Poisson distributin is calculated from a level density model.

 ### 3.3. old
 This module provides the same functionallity as the original Sapphire code.
 Everything stays the same except the keyword ```old```.
 Thus instead of running ```./sapphire 60Fe+a``` one needs to run ```./sapphire old 60Fe+a```.